-Cuivre River Electric Youth Tour Delegates Visit U.S. Capitol
+Cuivre River Electric Youth Tour Delegates Visit U.S. Capitol: June 18, 2014

-The seven-day tour organized by the Association of Missouri Electric Cooperatives (AMEC) provided an action-filled week for high school students, offering them opportunities to learn first-hand what it’s like to be involved in politics, community service and today’s pressing issues.
-Highlights included a special session on Capitol Hill with U.S. Congressmen Todd Akin and Blaine Luetkemeyer to discuss the process of government, issues of the day and increasing their knowledge of cooperative electric utilities and American history.
+The seven-day tour provided an action-filled week for high school students, offering them opportunities to learn first-hand what it’s like to be involved in politics, community service and today’s pressing issues.
+Highlights included a special session on Capitol Hill with U.S. Congressman Blaine Luetkemeyer to discuss the process of government, issues of the day and increasing their knowledge of cooperative electric utilities and American history.

-“The passion for learning about democracy and government stood out among these young Missourians from across the state.
-They asked some really tough questions on everything from climate change legislation to the stimulus package, and it’s great to see young people eager to learn and gain leadership skills.
-Building strong leaders out of today’s young people is essential to our nation’s future,” said U.S. Congressman Todd Akin.
+“The Youth Tour students from Missouri demonstrated a true passion for learning about democracy and government.
+They asked some really tough questions on everything from education-related bills, health care to climate change legislation.
+It’s great to see high school students eager to learn and gain leadership skills.
+Building strong leaders out of today’s young people is essential to our nation’s future,” said Luetkemeyer.

-Missouri’s Youth Tour delegates also visited with U.S. Congressmen from their congressional districts, toured famous monuments, the Smithsonian Institution’s museums, George Washington’s Mount Vernon Estate and Arlington National Cemetery.
-The group also attended a Washington Nationals baseball game and took a sightseeing cruise on the Potomac River one evening with delegates from other states.
+Missouri’s Youth Tour delegates visited with U.S. Congressmen from their congressional districts across the state, toured famous monuments, the Smithsonian Institution’s museums, George Washington’s Mount Vernon Estate and Arlington National Cemetery.
+The group also attended a performance of The Lion King at the John F. Kennedy Center for the Performing Arts and took a sightseeing cruise on the Potomac River one evening with delegates from other states.

-CREC provides electricity to more than 59,500 homes and businesses in Lincoln, Pike, St. Charles and Warren counties.
+CREC provides electricity to more than 60,000 homes and businesses in Lincoln, Pike, St. Charles and Warren counties.
 For more information on the Youth Tour and Cuivre River Electric Cooperative visit www.cuivre.com or call 800-392-3709 ext.
-230. Social media information can also be found on the Missouri Youth Tour facebook community page.
+230.